-A student wishing to withdraw from the university and all classes may do so via WebEASI through the first week of the semester (until 5:00 p.m. on Friday).
+A student wishing to withdraw from all classes may do so via WebEASI through the first week of the semester (until 5:00 p.m. on Friday).
 Beginning the second week, the student must complete the appropriate withdrawal form to cancel his/her registration.
+Withdrawal forms are available in the Registrar's Office.